-A10.2.7.1.2 Include general warnings on what practices to avoid or restrict.
-It is good practice to provide advice on general hygiene.
+A4.3.7.1.2 It is good practice to provide advice on general hygiene.
 For example:

-- (a) 'eating, drinking and smoking in work areas is prohibited'; - (b) 'wash hands after use'; and - (c) 'remove contaminated clothing and protective equipment before entering eating areas'.
+- (a) "eating, drinking and smoking in work areas is prohibited"; - (b) "wash hands after use"; and - (c) "remove contaminated clothing and protective equipment before entering eating areas".

-A10.2.7.2 Conditions for safe storage, including any incompatibilities
+A4.3.7.2 Conditions for safe storage, including any incompatibilities

-Ensure that the advice provided is consistent with the physical and chemical properties in section 9 - Physical and Chemical Properties of this annex.
+Ensure that the advice provided is consistent with the physical and chemical properties in Section 9 (Physical and chemical properties) of the SDS.
 If relevant, provide advice on specific storage requirements including:

 - (a) How to avoid:

-- i. explosive atmospheres;
+- (i) explosive atmospheres;

-- ii. corrosive conditions;
+- (ii) corrosive conditions;

-- iii. flammability hazards;
+- (iii) flammability hazards;

-- iv. incompatible substances or mixtures;
+- (iv) incompatible substances or mixtures;

-- v. evaporative conditions; and
+- (v) evaporative conditions; and

-- vi. potential ignition sources (including electrical equipment).
+- (vi) potential ignition sources (including electrical equipment).

 - (b) How to control the effects of:

-- i. weather conditions;
+- (i) weather conditions;

-- ii. ambient pressure;
+- (ii) ambient pressure;

-- iii. temperature;
+- (iii) temperature;

-- iv. sunlight;
+- (iv) sunlight;

-- v. humidity; and
+- (v) humidity; and

-- vi. vibration.
+- (vi) vibration.

 - (c) How to maintain the integrity of the substance or mixture by the use of:

-- i. stabilizers; and
+- (i) stabilizers; and

-- ii. anti-oxidants.
+- (ii) anti-oxidants.

 - (d) Other advice including:

-- i. ventilation requirements;
+- (i) ventilation requirements;

-- ii. specific designs for storage rooms/vessels;
+- (ii) specific designs for storage rooms/vessels;

-- iii. quantity limits under storage conditions (if relevant); and
+- (iii) quantity limits under storage conditions (if relevant); and

-- iv. packaging compatibilities.
+- (iv) packaging compatibilities.

-A10.2.8 SECTION 8 - Exposure controls/personal protection
+A4.3.8 SECTION 8: Exposure controls/personal protection

-Within this guidance the term 'occupational exposure limit(s)'refers to limits in the air of the workplace or biological limit values.
-In addition, for the purposes of this document 'exposure control' means the full range of specific protection and prevention measures to be taken during use in order to minimize worker and environmental exposure.
+Within this guidance the term "occupational exposure limit(s)" refers to limits in the air of the workplace or biological limit values.
+In addition, for the purposes of this document "exposure control" means the full range of specific protection and prevention measures to be taken during use in order to minimize worker and environmental exposure.
 Engineering control measures that are needed to minimize exposure to, and risks associated with the hazards of, the substance or mixture should be included in this section.

-A10.2.8.1 Control parameters
+A4.3.8.1 Control parameters

-A10.2.8.1.1 Where available, list the occupational exposure limits (limits in the air of the workplace or biological limit values), including notations, for a substance and for each of the ingredients of a mixture.
+- A4.3.8.1.1 Where available, list the occupational exposure limits (limits in the air of the workplace or biological limit values), including notations, for a substance and for each of the ingredients of a mixture.
 If air contaminants are formed when using the substance or mixture as intended available occupational exposure limits for these should also be listed.
-Where possible, the If an occupational exposure limit exists for the relevant country(ies) or region, in which the SDS is being supplied, this should be listed.
+If an occupational exposure limit exists for the country or region in which the SDS is being supplied, this should be listed.
 The source of the occupational exposure limit should be stated on the SDS.
-When listing occupational exposure limits, use the chemical identity as specified in section 3 - Composition/Information on Ingredients of this annex.
-Where readily available, list occupational exposure limits established in other countries or regions.

-A10.2.8.1.2 Where available, list the biological limit values, including notations, for a substance and for each of the ingredients of a mixture.
+When listing occupational exposure limits, use the chemical identity as specified in section 3 (Composition/Information on ingredients) of the SDS. - A4.3.8.1.2 Where available, list the biological limit values, including notations, for a substance and for each of the ingredients of a mixture.
 Where possible, the biological limit value should be relevant to the countries or regions in which the SDS is being supplied.
 The source of the biological limit value should be stated on the SDS.
-When listing biological limit values, use the chemical identity as specified in section 3 of this annex.
-Where available, list the biological limit values, including notations, for a substance and for each of the ingredients of a mixture.
-Where possible, the biological limit value should be relevant to the countries or regions in which the SDS is being supplied.
-The source of the biological limit value should be relevant to the countries or regions in which the SDS is being supplied.
-The source of the biological limit value should be relevant to the countries or regions in which the SDS is being supplied.
-The source of the biological limit value should be stated on the SDS.
-When listing biological limit values, use the chemical identity as specified in section 3 of this annex.

-A10.2.8.1.3 Where a control banding approach is recommended for providing protection in relation to specific uses then sufficient detail should be given to enable effective management of the risk.
+When listing biological limit values, use the chemical identity as specified in section 3 of the SDS. - A4.3.8.1.3 Where a control banding approach is recommended for providing protection in relation to specific uses then sufficient detail should be given to enable effective management of the risk.
 The context and limitations of the specific control banding recommendation should be made clear.

-A10.2.8.2 Appropriate engineering controls
+A4.3.8.2 Appropriate engineering controls